Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Neural Network/Audio Classification.rst

 Compile the code and upload it to Ameba.
 After pressing the Reset button, onboard microphone will start to pick up audios.

-When no audio is detected, it will be recognised as “Silence” class shown in the Serial Monitor.
+When no audio is detected, it will be recognised as "Silence" class shown in the Serial Monitor.

 |image03|